Garner State Park: Geology

 The area came about in the Cretaceous age when the Edwards Plateau was formed when a section of land was lifted 2000 feet along a curving fault.
 It is now located on the southwestern edge of the plateau in the sub-region Balcones Canyonlands.
 Today high mesas, limestone cliffs, deep canyons and clear streams fill the terrain.

+Mount Old Baldy

+Garner State Park is home to Mount Old Baldy, which overlooks the Frio River.
+At its peak, the mountain sits at 1,849 feet above sea level.